ledgerloops/hubbie/README.md

 that represents multiple incarnations of a WebSocket, makes sure it opens a new incarnation when necessary, and always sends messages through the currently connected incarnation.

-The idea for Hubbie evolved from my earlier [BtpSpider](https://github.com/interledgerjs/btp-toolbox/pull/1) work, which at the time was part of the Interledgerjs project.
+The idea for Hubbie evolved from my earlier [BtpSpider](https://github.com/interledgerjs/btp-toolbox/pull/1) work, which at the time was part of the Interledgerjs project at Ripple.
-In its current version, I'm using it as the basis for agent-to-agent messaging in the [LedgerLoops project](http://github.com/ledgerloops/ledgerloops).
+In its current version, I'm using it as the basis for agent-to-agent messaging in the [LedgerLoops project](http://github.com/ledgerloops).

 ## What else?
 Hubbie can: